salt-wrapper administrator manual¶

 you can have several etc salt configuration directories, and pass

-the right one to your salt commands using --config-dir
+the right one to your salt commands using --config-dir argument.

-command to map working directories
+We offer a salt-get-config-dir command to map working directories

 (generally a clone of a repository containing your Salt states)

-and a Salt configuration directory to pass to the --config-dir
+and a Salt configuration directory to pass to the --config-dir argument.

 The map between working directories and configuration directories is stored

-as a JSON document in /usr/local/etc/salt-wrapper.conf
+as a JSON document in /usr/local/etc/salt-wrapper.conf.

 Wrapper to invoke salt commands¶

-command allows to call a Salt command as the right user,
+The salt-wrapper command allows to call a Salt command as the right user,

 with the right configuration directory parameter.